-(c) Net assets attributable to unit holders
+(c) Net assets attributable to unitholders

-Units are redeemable at the unit holders' option, however, applications and redemptions may be suspended by the Responsible Entity if it is in the best interests of the unit holders.
-The units are classified as financial liabilities as the Fund is required to distribute its distributable income in accordance with the Fund's Constitution.
+Units are redeemable at the unitholders' option, however, applications and redemptions may be suspended by the Responsible Entity if it is in the best interests of the unitholders.
+The units are classified as financial liabilities.